georust/rinex/rinex-cli/README.md

 ## File generation

 When no data of interest is specified, it is possible to dump the preprocessed RINEX file into a newer one.
-This is specified with the `--output` flag, where the user can provide a list of file paths.
+This is specified with the `--output` flag, one per file to be generated.

-Like input files, output files do not have to follow the RINEX naming conventions.
+Like input files, output files do not have to follow RINEX naming conventions.
 Eventually, this tool might have a file creation helper, to help the user follow naming conventions, but it is currenly under development.